 Anointing is the mystery of godliness –

-but they can’t.
-Salvation is so easy for some of us and impossible for
+but they can’t; salvation is easy for some and impossible for others.
+Their heart is

-On one side they want to believe, but on the other they want the world and all
+divided; on one side they want to believe, and on the other side they want the world and all it offers.
+God will receive whomever will

-little child can understand it, but it is too complicated for some of the most learned biblical scholars.
-In fact, there are many
+little child can understand it, but it is too complicated for some adults.
+One

-don’t have any faith, but they believe something.
+don’t have faith, but they believe something.
 They have faith, but they

 don’t have God’s faith.
-The question is: would they want it if they had
+Would they want it if they had

 heart of man that is hopelessly incomprehensible.
 Jeremiah 17-9 says, “The